RickeyLee09/Udacity-Highway-Driving/README.md

 The highway's waypoints loop around so the frenet s value, distance along the road, goes from 0 to 6945.554.

+## Model Details
+After read the sensor data from the csv file, the first thing i did was to fuse the data, which is detailed in the `perception` function, which was implemented in the line 44 in the `main.cpp`.
+In the perception function, basically, I did the following things:

+    1. calculate the cost of the lane
+    2. calculate the desired speed.
+    3. determine whether to change a lane or stay in the current lane.
+If the vehicle was able to make a lane change and both sides were available, the vehicle would go to the left lane by default.
+If it was not necessary to change a lane, we would stay in the current lane.
+    4. pass the speed and action to the main function.

+After that, the spline library was called to generate a path which limit the vehicle, so that the speed, acceleration and jerk were not overshot.
+Based on the vehicle's current position and heading, 2 points can be generated to determine the spline.
+Or the previous points can be used if if was not successfully calculated.
+After that, I transformed the spline to the vehicle's coordinate and calculated the Euclidine distance.
+Then, append the spline to 75 points and change back to the world coordinate.

 ## Basic Build Instructions

 1. Clone this repo.